Description and research notes

 The ten-dollar note of the February 17, 1864 issue, cataloged as T-68 (Criswell 541), was among the final wartime emissions of the Confederate Treasury.
 Printed in Richmond, Virginia, by Keatinge & Ball of Columbia, South Carolina, it forms part of the most widely recognized Confederate paper-money design family—distinguished by pink underprint, detailed engraving, and complex typography produced under severe wartime constraints.

-The central vignette depicts Confederate artillery and cavalry maneuvering on the battlefield, a composition drawn from an original steel engraving used by the American Bank Note Company before the war.
+The central vignette depicts Confederate artillery and cavalry maneuvering on the battlefield, adapted from an original steel engraving used before the war.
 At lower right appears the portrait of R.M.T.
-Hunter, Confederate Senator and Secretary of State, whose inclusion symbolized the government’s intellectual leadership rather than its military command.
-The decorative panel on the left displays the word TEN in vertical Roman letters, while a large guilloche 10 counter anchors the right margin.
+Hunter, Confederate Senator and Secretary of State.
+The decorative panel on the left displays the word TEN in vertical Roman letters, identifying this as the First Series in Roman Letters variety.